Mike-C-Sanders/Mike-C-Sanders-BlogPage/README.md

 # Mike-C-Sanders-BlogPage
-Creating a personal blog using CSS/HTML only.
+Creating a personal blog using CSS/HTML.

+## Description

+Using CSS and HTML I'm designing a sample blog page.